ProTeni/Predicting_Student_Performance-w-LR/README.md

 This project is the first test of my kowledge on Suervised Machine Learnng (Linear Regression).

-This is aimed to train the model to derive the most minimal error value between the predicted and true values of the test dataset- the model of which would be used in predicting the academic performance of prospective students.
+The aim is to train the model to minimize the error value between the predicted and actual values in the test dataset.
+This trained model will be utilized to predict the academic performance of prospective students.

-This result will help the school determine the viablity of having academic performers- based on the parameters provided to the model.
+The results will assist the school in determining the viability of admitting academically strong performers, based on the parameters provided to the model.
- # Student-Performance